-Subsequent to fiscal year end, the District prepaid a total of \$30,000 of the Series 2020 Bonds.
+Subsequent to fiscal year end, the District prepaid a total of \$60,000 and \$30,000 of the Series 2019 and 2020 Bonds, respectively.
 The prepayments were considered extraordinary mandatory redemptions as outlined in the Bond Indenture.

 Bond Reserve Compliance